britt-ryant/CONNECT_FOUR/README.md

 	-use pieces as objects

 step two: write check win function
+	PART A
+	-create the check function for a standard size board to check for win PART B
-	-use recursive function to preform a win check -create this function independant of the size of the board.
+	-restructure the function to check for any size board -use recursive function to preform a win check -create this function independant of the size of the board.